-Email & app accounts Settings section provides you a platform for Addition and modification the email ids applicable in the applications such as Email, Calendar, Contacts and others on Windows 10.
+Email & app accounts Settings section provides you a platform for Addition and modification of the email ids applicable in the applications such as Email, Calendar, Contacts, and others on Windows 10.

 This setting of the Accounts category allows you to make your account more protective.
 In terms of security, there are four divisions of settings.

 The first and foremost Section of Sign in option allows choosing the occasions when you would like to sign in your Windows 10.
 Here you will find a drop down having two options – 1.
 Never and 2.
 When PC wakes up from sleep.

 The Sign-in policies provide you two options to select from.
 Either you can choose Never or When PC wakes up from sleep.
 When you are inactive, the screen gets locked or enters sleep mode, so it is the Never option that will not ask for a password to get in the Windows.

 When you choose the first one from the dropdown you will get everytime a login screen demanding a sign in from you to access the desktop.

 Alternatively, when you Select Never you will be automatically logged in to your desktop.